Bajaj Pulsar Electric launch is planned with Chetak EV technology. KTM and Husqvarna EVs are also coming to India in 2022.

 Chetak’s Global Expansion

-If the Bajaj Pulsar Electric model materializes, we can expect Bajaj to make it using the same chassis and even body panels as the current Pulsar line of bikes.
+If the Bajaj Pulsar Electric model materializes, we can expect Bajaj to make it using the same chassis and even body panels as the current Pulsar series models.
 Similar gears, similar brakes, and suspension are now visible in the Pulsar series.
 It will be interesting to see a reputed company like Bajaj increase its selection of electric vehicles.